Bakr Awa: Archaeology

 Age, and Akkadian Period have been found at the site.
 DNA analysis has been done on 18 Bronze and Iron Age samples.
+In 2026, ancient DNA was sequenced from 17 individuals in the region spanning a period from 2112 BCE to 331 BCE.

 History

 Though no settlement remains were excavated, late 4th millennium BC Uruk period pottery shards were found.

 Excavators defined seventeen citadel occupation levels: